phunc20/linux/debian/xfce/PATH/README.md

          option may be used when the shell is started to inhibit this behavior.
   ```
   - As far as I can guess, it means that amongst the three files `~/.bash_profile`,
   `~/.bash_login` and `~/.profile`, bash will find whichever exists, the first in that
   order being found will be executed and only the first.
   - This might explain why I see that my `~/.bash_profile` is applied while `~/.profile` not.
   - One can try copying the content of `~/.bash_profile` to `~/.profile` and then delete the file
   `~/.bash_profile` to see if these comments are correct.
+    - I have verified.
+This is true.
+Only one of the three `~/.bash_profile`, `~/.bash_login` and `~/.profile` files will be read, and it'll be the first one that exists in that order.
 - the file `/etc/profile`